Question of the Week: What kind of creatures lay eggs? (We want kids to really get that it’s not just birds!)

 - Hank Finds an Egg by Dudley.
 Sweet wordless story book about a teddy bear that finds an egg in the woods and tries several different ways to return it to its nest – jumping, standing on a tall stump. building a ladder, and finally wrapping it up in a bundle with a ribbon so the mama bird can pick it up with her beak.
 Very cute photographs in a fun tale of problem solving a difficult challenge.
 And the sweetness of the bear’s commitment to getting the bird home.
 The younger children in our class loved this story.

-- How to Make a Bouncing Egg (Hands-On Science Fun).
+- How to Make a Bouncing Egg.
 A book that walks you through the process of making a naked egg (see below.)
 You don’t really learn anything you won’t learn by doing it.
 But, if you want a book about it, it’s available.